Call now for your free quote: 800-891-5824

 Lincoln Securian Nationwide

-In reviewing the Lincoln Moneyguard Fixed Advantage benefits above for a 55 year old married male, you will see that if you make as single premium deposit today, you will obtain a long term care monthly benefit of $5825 month with Lincoln Moneyguard.
-Your inflation protection benefit of 3% compound annually will increase your benefits to $12,197 month when you are 80 years old.
-Your long term care benefits will provide you with a total pool of money of $946,692 when you are age 80.
+In reviewing the Lincoln Moneyguard Fixed Advantage benefits above for a 55 year old married male, you will see that if you make as single premium deposit today, you will obtain a long term care monthly benefit of $7788 month with Lincoln Moneyguard Fixed Advantage.
+Your inflation protection benefit of 3% compound annually will increase your benefits to $16,305 month when you are 80 years old.
+Your long term care benefits will provide you with a total pool of money of $1,265,631 when you are age 80.
 Your benefits will compound annually by 3% for life, even should you be on claim.

-So, the value proposition is fairly good.
-You can leverage a premium deposit of $100,000 with Lincoln Moneyguard Fixed Advantage into tax free benefits of $1,000,000 when you are 80 years old and possibly likely to need care.
+So, the value proposition is excellent.
+You can leverage a premium deposit of $100,000 with Lincoln Moneyguard Fixed Advantage into tax free benefits of $1,265,000 when you are 80 years old and possibly likely to need care.

 If you do not need care, your beneficiary will receive your premium back, plus a little extra.